 The Alabama Space Grant Consortium includes seven Ph.D. granting universities, all with space-related research activities.
-The university is the lead institution.
+The University is the lead institution.
 Other members are Alabama A&M University, Auburn University, The University of Alabama, The University of Alabama at Birmingham, Tuskegee University, and the University of South Alabama.
 The Consortium awards fellowships, scholarships, and research grants, as well as provides support for seminars, workshops, and educational outreach programs.
 There is an active program to recruit individuals from traditionally underrepresented groups into careers in aerospace science, technology, and allied fields.

-4.10.3 Ombudsperson
+4.10.3 Faculty Ombudsperson

-The ombudsperson is usually a faculty member and is selected, appointed, and reappointed according to the same procedures as for Academic Directors in Appendix B. The ombudsperson's appointment is typically a one-third time appointment during the academic year.
+The faculty ombudsperson is usually a faculty member and is selected, appointed, and reappointed according to the same procedures used for Academic Directors in Appendix B. The ombudsperson's appointment is typically a one-third time appointment during the academic year.
+Normally, the faculty ombudsperson will serve a three-year term and will be eligible for reappointment.
+The faculty ombudsperson follows the International Ombudsman Association Standards of Practice and must undergo the training provided by the International Ombudsman Association.